vkbo/novelWriter/docs/source/interface.rst

 Project Tree Drag and Drop
 --------------------------

-The project tree allows dragging and drop to a certain extent, but it does not allow bulk actions.
+The project tree allows dragging and drop to a certain extent.
+This feature is primarily intended for rearranging the order of your files within each root folder, and has only limited support for moving files elsewhere in the project tree.
+In general, bulk actions are not allowed.
 This is deliberate to avoid accidentally messing up your project.
 The project tree has no undo function.

 Document files and their folders can be rearranged freely within their root folders.
 Novel files cannot be moved out of the :guilabel:`Novel` folder, except to :guilabel:`Trash` and the